Byllis: Classical period

 Byllis was founded on the territory of the Illyrian community of the Bylliones around 350 BC, on an already existent proto-urban area dating back to the previous century.
 Initially it was one of the several fortified Illyrian hilltops that controlled the high hills of the region of Mallakastër.
 The area was on the edge of the sphere of influence by Apollonia and Epidamnos, as well as of Epirus.
-The foundation of the Illyrian city in the 4th century on the northern edge of the Aoos valley is probably connected with the presence of bitumen mines near Selenica, which were located on the opposite edge of the valley.
+The foundation of the Illyrian city in the 4th century on the northern edge of the Vjosa valley is probably connected with the presence of bitumen mines near Selenica, which were located on the opposite edge of the valley.

 Mid-4th century BC fortification walls were built with isodomic ashlar layers.
 The walls were 2.25 km long and 3.5 m wide, enclosing an area of 30 hectares around a steep hill.
 In the sanctuary of Dodona a 4th-century BC inscription on a lead foil provides the earliest known attestation of the Bylliones, asking to which deity they should sacrifice in order to ensure the safety of their possessions.